Marking time in June 2016

 John Bradley’s text is a good yarn, well told in a way kids will enjoy—whether they read it themselves or someone else reads it to them.
 Diane Somers-Cook’s watercolour illustrations evoke the Caloundra setting beautifully.
 Most of the scenes are full spreads, as you can see above.
 It is a soft-cover book of 24 full-colour pages, saddle stitched, in a comfortable size for reading in bed.

-You can buy the book from local bookshops or online.
+You can order your own copy online.
 I recommend it to you—especially if you or any kids you read to have any connection with the Sunshine Coast.